viesturz/tapchanger/assembly.md

 Press fit a magnet into the pivot.
 Attach it to the dock using m3x12 with thread removed from the tips.

 Insert a heatset insert into the ozze pad.
 Then fill the rest with a high temp silicone and let it cure.
-Screw into place with an m3x8, add a small piece of sprint under it to allow some adjustment.
+Screw into place with an m3x8, add a small piece of spring under it to allow some adjustment.

 ![Preview](/images/DockParts.jpg)